 - Additional resources

-With WVD, there’s a new version of Windows 10 that allows multiple users to use the same desktop virtual machine at the same time.
+With AVD, there’s a new version of Windows 10 that allows multiple users to use the same desktop virtual machine at the same time.
 This saves money because it requires less Azure infrastructure and provides the user with the same desktop experience as they’re used to on their physical devices.

 - Server Active Directory – “Active Directory”